petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/initial-setup.md

 | Olivia O'Neal  | Content Manager            | Portal Content Reviewer<br>Portal Content Manager | Olivia reviews Rex's FAQ entries and manages content creation in the site.                                           |
 | Preston Palmer | IT Staff                   | Site Administrator                                | Preston configures the site, activating workflows, overseeing publications, etc.                                     |
 | Kyle Klein     | IT Manager                 | Instance Administrator                            | Kyle manages workflows at the instance level (e.g., importing or creating workflow processes).                       |

+Now that the users are in place, [get started by changing some instance settings to repurpose the site for Clarity](./changing-the-default-sites-name-and-logo.md).